manubot/manubot/README.md

 Pandoc filter for citation by persistent identifier.
 Filters are command-line programs that read and write a JSON-encoded abstract syntax tree for Pandoc.
-Unless you are debugging, run this filter as part of a Pandoc command by specifying --filter=pandoc-manubot-cite.
+Unless you are debugging, run this filter as part of a pandoc command by specifying --filter=pandoc-manubot-cite.

 positional arguments: